eirikba/ebakup/README.md

 The official site for ebakup is on [eirikba.org](http://eirikba.org/projects/ebakup).

-ebakup is a simple backup system based on my personal wishes for what the backup system I want to use should provide.
-And that means it isn't really a "backup" system at all.
+ebakup was intended as a simple backup system based on my personal wishes for what the backup system I want to use should provide.
+It turns out that this makes it not really a "backup" system at all.

 What I want is a system where I can find copies of all the data I have at any time designated as "precious".
 This system must store both the